zabunba/Lumen/README.md

 # Lumen
-Lumen is a preprocessor that create dynamic styles similar so SCSS but a bit more different
+Lumen is a preprocessor that create dynamic styles similar to SCSS and SASS but a bit more different

 ## Lumen
 **Lumen** offers a programming style approach, like SCSS and SASS.